 There are a few areas that are important to senior safety that are worth highlighting before digging into the safest states to retire.

 • Access to affordable healthcare: Seniors generally require more doctor visits than people in their 20s.
 A high number of doctors specializing in geriatrics can make a state much safer to live in than those with less affordable healthcare access.
 Imagine having a life-threatening condition and not being able to see a doctor due to long wait times or simply not being able to afford it.
-There's not much greater risk for the elderly than not having a good doctor.
+Not having a good doctor is one of the greatest risks for the elderly.

 • Motor vehicle deaths and other early deaths: Fatal car accidents can be a serious concern for the elderly.
 A car crash has a higher chance of killing a driver older than 70 than a middle-aged driver.
+Drivers aged 70+ have higher crash death rates per 1,000 crashes than middle-aged drivers (aged 35-54).
 So, safe roads should be a concern for retirees.
 And other causes of early death, like firearms, unintentional injuries, or simply poor health, also play a factor in determining the safest states to retire.

 • Social isolation: Social isolation can play a role in increasing mental health issues, which could lead to early death.
 And there's always truth to the saying "safety in numbers."
 States with strong communities of retirees can help older people live longer, happier lives.